10 Movies That Took Their Genres to New Heights and Left a Lasting Impact, how many have you seen?

 Dialogue and Style

-5. The Blair Witch Project (1999) – Pioneering Found Footage Horror
+5. The Blair Witch Project (1999) – Paths Paved in Found Footage Horror

-The Blair Witch Project is a landmark in the horror genre, credited with popularizing the found footage style.
-Made on a shoestring budget, the film used a documentary-style approach to create a sense of realism that was both innovative and terrifying.
+The Blair Witch Project is the landmark of horror, itself said to start the found footage genre.
+Filmed on such a low budget that it utilized a documentary approach to achieve a sense of realism, which was both innovative and terrifying.

 Low-Budget Innovation